 Here’s the thing though.
 My business alone can’t sustain those businesses.

 When big businesses are viewed strictly as market-hoarding slices of the global pie chart of commerce, it can be easy to forget that business is an ecosystem.
-It is flawed sometimes, yes; but an ecosystem nonetheless.
+It is intensely flawed sometimes, yes, but an ecosystem nonetheless.

-And sometimes small businesses get painted as over-priced, over-hyped goods.
-That’s an unfair portrayal as well.
-(Things by nature cost more and take more time when produced in smaller quantities or made using artisanal methods.
-Even simply the inability to stock and carry large amounts of inventory can drive cost up.)
+Sometimes big businesses cut corners or sacrifice on safety or quality, and then all big businesses get painted that way whether that’s fair or not.
+Sometimes small businesses get painted as over-priced, over-hyped goods, a portrayal that ignores that things by nature cost more and take more time when produced in smaller quantities or made using artisanal methods.
+(Even simply the inability to stock and carry large amounts of inventory can drive cost up.)

 Broad-stroke statements that paint big business CEOs as the Mr. Potter and small businesses as the George Bailey of the Christmas season paint each respective aspect of the issue into opposing corners, setting ourselves up to miss the core issue.
 I like a quote I read once by Tim Pawlenty.
 He had likened being “pro-job and anti-business” as similar to being “pro-egg and anti-chicken.”

-Whether you’re buying from small, local shops and vendors, from a work-at-home-parent who is selling his or her direct sales wares, or from freelancers and artisans whose main bread and butter is to create commissioned designs for larger corporations to produce and sell—those tributary or distributary sources are still often relying on or even going toward a larger source…which is probably going up to a CEO somewhere.
+Whether you’re buying from small, local shops and vendors, from a work-at-home-parent who is selling his or her direct-sales wares, or from freelancers and artisans whose main bread and butter is to create commissioned designs for larger corporations to produce and sell—those tributary or distributary sources are still often relying on or even going toward a larger source…which is probably going up to a CEO somewhere.
 You’re supporting both.
-That’s a good thing.
-When at all possible, it needs to be a healthy ecosystem, not a winner-takes-all battle against each other.
+Mostly, that’s a good thing.
+When at all possible, it needs to be a healthy ecosystem cooperating together, not a winner-takes-all battle against each other.

-Responsible capitalism has a lot of practical merit toward solving debt and providing sustainable income.
+In theory, responsible capitalism has a lot of practical merit toward solving debt and providing sustainable income.
 (For more on that, Poverty Cure is one organization that sheds light on the global impact of what building businesses can do toward sustainable income streams that benefit communities.)
+That theory relies on the idea that people operate in an ethical manner.
+Unfortunately, that isn’t always able to be seen or known about in practice and is often subjective at best, but I hope the large businesses who do support ethical practices will be an example to those who don’t.

 For me, nothing can replace the charm of shopping in well-curated businesses and buying from shops specializing in handmade goods.
 I love that.
 I have a kinship to these folks.
-I want those small places to succeed, to do exceedingly well—but making big business out to be the singular Christmas Grinch isn’t the best marketing vehicle to get there.
-It’s not realistic.
-We can do so much better than that.
-Shame-driven commerce as a marketing tactic is rarely a sustainable solution.
-A sincere desire to buy something will more often elicit repeat purchases than would purchases made out of guilted obligation or vaguely snide sentiment.
-A sincere desire to purchase quality goods is sustainable and effective; that can last year-round.
-Things like Small Business Saturday serve as good reminders to invest in small business, but I hope well-intentioned social media shares advertising shopping small are not done at the expense of subtly shaming purchases made in another part of the business ecosystem.
+I want those small places to succeed, to do exceedingly well—but making big business out to be the singular Christmas Grinch might not be the best marketing vehicle to get there in every instance.
+It’s not realistic, and maybe we can do better than that.
+Things like Small Business Saturday serve as good reminders to invest in small business.
+In our zeal, I do hope well-intentioned social media shares advertising shopping small are not done at the expense of subtly shaming purchases made in another part of the business ecosystem.
 Fact is (dual-ended marketing ploy that it is), the idea for Small Business Saturday was started and marketed by a large business.

 I hope shoppers this and every season remember that for as much as dollars spent on products small businesses create and sell matters (it really, really does), it’s not inherently “bad” to support the person stocking shelves or serving at the drive-thru or ringing you up when you buy cat food.
 Those hard workers have bills, too; and the persons employing those workers have so much more on their plate to do than simply keeping their business’s lights on from the comfort of some supposed vacation home.

 Large or small, starting and running a business is incredibly hard work.
-Do support businesses worth supporting, but know that your dollar spent supporting ANY size business is supporting and sustaining so many, many more people than you see.
+Do support businesses worth supporting (however you personally define that), but know that your dollar spent supporting ANY size business is supporting and sustaining so many, many more people than you see.